uc-cdis/va-doc/docs/source/index.rst

 **Step 2 Select harmonized variables for phenotypes and covariates**

 In this step, you will select the harmonized variables for your study.
+GWAS App provides over 5,000 variables for your selection, for example, height, weight, blood pressure, white blood cell, and other clinical observations.
 Please select all variables you wish to use in your model, including both covariates and phenotype.
 (Note:- population PCs are not included in this step)

 You may choose as many variables as you wish in this step, with a minimum of one, that will represent your outcome phenotype.
 You may